History of British Columbia: Other developments

 By 1862, the Cariboo Gold Rush, attracting an additional 5000 miners, was underway, and Douglas hastened construction of the Great North Road (commonly known now as the Cariboo Wagon Road) up the Fraser Canyon to the prospecting region around Barkerville.
 By the time of this gold rush, the character of the colony was changing, as a more stable population of British colonists settled in the region, establishing businesses, opening sawmills, and engaging in fishing and agriculture.
 With this increased stability, objections to the colony's absentee governor and the lack of responsible government began to be vocalized, led by the influential editor of the New Westminster British Columbian and future provincial premier, John Robson.
 A series of petitions requesting an assembly were ignored by Douglas and the colonial office until Douglas was eased out of office in 1864.
 Finally, the colony would have both an assembly and a resident governor.

 Royal Engineers, Columbia Detachment was disbanded in July 1863.
 In the Moody family, only 22 men and 8 wives returned to England, while the rest, 130 sappers, elected to remain in BC.
-Scott contends that the departure of the Engineers "doomed" the development of the settlement and the fruition of Lord Lytton's dream.
+Scott contends that the departure of the Engineers "doomed" the development of the settlement and the fruition of Lytton's dream.
 Chartres Brew replaced Moody as land commissioner.